Best Things to do in Reykjavik in Winter + Travel Tips

 Apart from the rain, winter in Reykjavik is not as bad as you might think.
 Temperatures are similar to Central Europe – often ranging between 3° / -2° degrees Celsius.
 Not too old, I´d say.
 Snow in Reykjavik is common, though it doesn’t stay for long.
 To experience winter wonderland, I highly suggest doing a few day trips from Reykjavik.

 Also, the days are extremely short in the winter months.
 You only have 4-5 hours of daylight.
 This was my main problem with visiting Reykjavik in winter.
 It is not really weather related but I still want to mention it here.
+Thus, the best time to visit Reykjavik in the winter months would be November, February, and early March – then you have the real winter season, yet days are not as short as in December or January.

 How to Get Around in Winter